FelixXu35/SAW-paper/subpages/step2_define_parameters_and_variables.md

 [⇦ back](../README.md)

-In COMSOL, parameters are constants, which don't change with results or other variables.
-Their values are directly assigned by the user.
-For example, the diameters of a piezoelectric device are parameters.
-In contrast, variables are defined as a function, which may be different with time, position and/or results.
+In COMSOL, parameters are user-defined constants that remain unchanged throughout the simulation, regardless of the values of other variables or results.
+These parameters are typically assigned by the user and may include characteristics such as the diameters of a piezoelectric device.
+In contrast, variables are defined as functions that can vary with time, position, and/or other results.
+Unlike parameters, variables can change during the simulation and are typically used to capture dynamic behavior or complex relationships between different phenomena.

 All definitions are accomplished within ***Global Definitions*** node.